TeamTopologies/Independent-Service-Heuristics/README.md

     - Would it be viable service with a paid offering?
     - Would it bring recurring revenue with subscription plans?
     - Is there a clearly-defined customer base or segment?
 4. **Cost tracking**: Could the organisation currently track costs and investment in this thing separately from similar things?
     - Are the full costs of running this thing transparent or possible to discover considering infrastructure costs, data storage costs, data transfer costs, licence costs, etc.?
     - Is this thing fairly separate, disconnected from other things in the organisation?
     - Does the organisation track this separately?
 5. **Data**: Is it possible to define clearly the input data (from other sources) that this thing needs?
-    - Is the thing faily independent from any data sources?
+    - Is the thing fairly independent from any data sources?
     - Are the sources internal (under our control, not external)?
     - Is the input data clean (not messy)?
     - Is the input data provided in a self-service way?
 Can the team consume the input data "as a service"?